Historian, Policy Researcher, Program Administrator

 I am currently writing a book on the history of global reproductive governance, with a focus on Pakistan and Bangladesh.
-Related areas of scholarly inquiry include Islamic reproductive ethics; the political economy of biomedical and social scientific research and policymaking; the governance of traditional and faith-based medicine and health systems; and the global geopolitics of expertise and authority.
+Related areas of scholarly inquiry include Islamic reproductive ethics; the political economy of biomedical and social scientific research and policy; the governance of traditional and faith-based medicine and health systems; and the global geopolitics of expertise and authority.

 My research has been recognized with the Pirzada Prize in Pakistan Studies by the University of California, Berkeley, and my writing has appeared in Diplomatic History, The Washington Post, The Lancet, and Brookings.
 I have also held a postdoctoral appointment at the Jackson School of Global Affairs, Yale University.